akeneo/Dockerfiles/apache-php/README.md

 It provides a pre-configured Apache (2.4) + mod_php ( PHP 7.1 from [Sury repository](https://deb.sury.org/)) web server, based on Debian 9 (Stretch).

-The environment come with some PHP extensions: apcu, mcrypt, intl, mysql, curl, gd, mongo, soap, xml, zip, and xdebug (this last one comes deactivated, run `phpenmod xdebug` and restart Apache to enable it).
+The environment comes with some PHP extensions: apcu, mcrypt, intl, mysql, curl, gd, mongo, soap, xml, zip, and xdebug (this last one comes deactivated, run `phpenmod xdebug` and restart Apache to enable it).

 ## How to use it?